Reduce your current account fees

 - Many banks now charge a different fee for the same transaction, depending on whether you do it online or over the phone, at an ATM, at an in-branch kiosk or in-branch with a teller.
 Automated transactions, such as using phone or internet banking, can be cheaper than in-branch transactions, so check the charges for each type of transaction

 - If you have a credit card with a zero balance or that is in credit, consider transferring cash to your credit card account and using your credit card to pay for purchases.
 As long as you pay your bill in full and on time, you will pay no interest and unlike debit cards, there are no transaction fees

-Our current account comparison has up-to-date comparisons of current account fees, including details of how you can qualify for free banking, where it is still available.
+Our current account Money Tool has up-to-date comparisons of current account fees, including details of how you can qualify for free banking, where it is still available.